Looking back throughout my childhood it’s clear I was rocking a non-binary look long before I understood what I was doing or why.

 But where to begin?
 How to find a place that you can trust?
 And what to say once you get there after so long a time spent cutting your curls in the bathroom mirror?

-Fortunately, LGBTQ Wellness.co are compiling a list of queer friendly, queer owned, and generally queertastic, hairdressers to suit every budget, style, neurodivergence and need!
+Fortunately, LGBTQ Wellness is building a directory of queer friendly, queer owned, and generally queertastic, hairdressers to suit every budget, style, neurodivergence and need!

 And as a certified difficult customer – non binary nuisance – serially dissatisfied neurodivergent – I have bravely stepped up to put a few of them to the test and explore these unchartered waters.